cofi/py-tutorial-de/english-sources/glossary.rst

       reference count for a particular object.

    __slots__
-      A declaration inside a :term:`new-style class` that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
+      A declaration inside a class that saves memory by pre-declaring space for instance attributes and eliminating instance dictionaries.
 Though popular, the technique is somewhat tricky to get right and is best reserved for rare cases where there are large numbers of instances in a memory-critical application.

    sequence
       An :term:`iterable` which supports efficient element access using integer indices via the :meth:`__getitem__` special method and defines a :meth:`len` method that returns the length of the sequence.
-      Some built-in sequence types are :class:`list`, :class:`str`, :class:`tuple`, and :class:`unicode`.
+      Some built-in sequence types are :class:`list`, :class:`str`, :class:`tuple`, and :class:`bytes`.
 Note that :class:`dict` also
       supports :meth:`__getitem__` and :meth:`__len__`, but is considered a mapping rather than a sequence because the lookups use arbitrary :term:`immutable` keys rather than integers.